e-n-f/if-then-else/textonly.md

 Flow-Matic, Grace Murray Hopper's predecessor to COBOL, made the three-way if a little easier to think about by talking about comparing two numbers instead of about the signs of numbers.
-It also introduced the name "otherwise" for the case where the comparison wasn't what you were looking for.
+It introduced the name "otherwise" for the case where the comparison wasn't what you were looking for.

 * https://archive.org/details/bitsavers_univacflowProgrammingSystem1958_9367413/page/n39